 Our Hesed committee reaches out out to congregants who are ill, recently hospitalized or given birth, have recently experienced the loss of a loved one, or feel disconnected from the community.
 This support continues until the recipient no longer needs the services.
 If you know of anyone who would benefit from receiving Bikur Cholim services, please contact the Main Office or Rabbi Hamilton.

-If a loved one passes, please call the main office.
+If a loved one passes, please call the main office at 617-277-9155 or email us.
 We will work with you to write a notice and send it to the entire community.